Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Wrench

-When it comes to tackling stubborn bolts, having the right tools is essential.
+When it comes to tackling stubborn bolts, having the right is essential.
 A quality wrench is your best friend in this situation.
 Make sure you choose a wrench that fits the size of the bolt you’re working on.
 A wrench with a sturdy grip will give you the leverage you need to loosen even the most stubborn bolts.

 Hammer